-I am an Italian Software Engineer with a background in Software development and Hardware design.
-I am pursuing a Ph.D. in Computer Science at the Delft University of Technology (TU Delft), The Netherlands but I worked for several years building Single Board Computers.
+I am an Italian Software Engineer with a background in software development and hardware design.
+Currently, I am pursuing a Ph.D. in computer science at the Delft University of Technology (TU Delft), The Netherlands.
+Before that, I used to collaborate for an Italian magazine building embedded electronic systems.

-Currently, my research aims at exploring the empirical software engineering field.
-That goal fits with the end of the project Software Engineering in Enterprise Cloud Applications (SENECA); the latter promotes my job at the TU Delft.
+My research aims at exploring the field of the empirical software engineering.
+That goal fits with the European project: Software Engineering in Enterprise Cloud Applications (SENECA); the latter promotes my job at the TU Delft.

 More in deep, my research consists of a dynamically and continuous investigation aimed at understanding how structured and unstructured data can be mined and used to improve the development process of software projects.
 Currently, I am working on corner aspects that involve the Modern Code Reviews (MCR) tackling the problem from different perspectives.
 E.g. my first paper investigates how developers produce and use code comments.